bullwinkle/draw-gpt-bot/README.md

 ## Subscribe to DrawBot's Public Channel

 Want to see all the amazing paintings DrawBot creates?
 Make sure to subscribe to our public channel on Telegram!

 Our public <a href="https://t.me/drawGPTBotPictures" target="_blank">DrawBot channel</a>, is where we showcase all the latest and greatest paintings created by DrawBot.
 From stunning landscapes to whimsical cartoons, you'll find it all on our channel.

 To subscribe, simply search for "@DrawBotChannel" on Telegram and click the "Join" button.
 From there, you'll have access to all the amazing paintings created by DrawBot, as well as news and updates about the bot itself.

----

-## Get Started with DrawBot Today

-Ready to start using DrawBot?
-Just add <a href="https://t.me/DrawGPTBot" target="_blank">@DrawBot</a> to your Telegram contacts, and start chatting!
-With its advanced GPT-3 technology, DrawBot is the perfect tool for anyone looking to add a personal touch to their messages.
-So why wait?
-Start using DrawBot today and take your messaging game to the next level!